Russia sanctions threaten to blow euro zone off course

 Previously, EU leaders were reluctant to impose sweeping sanctions on Russia, and with good economic reason.
 Not only does Moscow supply about a third of the EU’s gas needs, trade ties in other areas between Russia and Europe run deep.

-German energy giant E.ON, for instance, has invested 6 billion euros since 2007 in Russia while chemicals firm BASF has a joint venture with Gazprom.
+German energy giant E.ON has invested 6 billion euros since 2007 in Russia while chemicals firm BASF has a joint venture with Gazprom.

 In France, defence group Thales owns a stake in a company that sells warships to Moscow, while Franco-German aerospace group Airbus and its suppliers depend on Russia for titanium to make heavy-duty plane parts such as landing gears.